CharlesMaponya/AutoProfile/README.md

 ## License

-AutoProfile is available under the MIT License, allowing for both personal and commercial use with proper attribution.
+Data-Auto-Profiler is available under the MIT License, allowing for both personal and commercial use with proper attribution.

 ## 📞 Support